S. Francisco Garden

-S. Francisco Garden (加思欄花園; Jardim de S. Francisco) is a floral garden on Rua de Santa Clara in Sé, Macau, China.
+S. Francisco Garden (加思欄花園; Jardim de S. Francisco) is a floral garden on Rua de Santa Clara in Sé, Macau.

 History

 The S. Francisco Garden is the oldest garden in Macau.
 The history of the garden goes back nearly four centuries.
 In 1580, a convent stood at the site now occupied by the garden.
 The convent was built by Castilian friars of the Franciscan order.
 The builders of the convent were supplanted by Portuguese friars five years later.
 But the name of the Castilian friars remains closely associated with the place even today: The garden continues to be referred to by its Cantonese name 'Ka-Si-Lán-Fa-Yun', meaning 'Garden of the Castilians'.

 Changes

 The garden has undergone some changes down the years.
 The most significant of the changes took place in the 1920s, when the wave of modernization also impacted the garden.
 A new road, the Rua de Sta Clara, was built right through the garden, bisecting it.
 The garden iconic bandstand was demolished.
 The garden, however, still managed to salvage its character.
 One of the oldest features of the garden that still survive are the old arches near the Quartel de S. Francisco wall.
 The ancient giant trees still stand.